top of page

 Do you have a bowel, bladder, pelvic pain, or intimacy problem?
 Especially one of those no one wants to talk about?
 That's what we specialize in.

 Let's introduce you to our focus groups first, in case you want to go directly to the respective pages.
-If not, keep reading to learn more about pelvic floor dysfunction and what a typical pelvic floor therapy treatment session may look like.
+If not, keep reading to learn more about pelvic floor physical therapy.

 Pelvic floor physical therapy services we offer: